 Political, financial, contractual and construction problems delayed the project, and construction of this striking structure actually commenced in November 2001.
 It wasn’t plain sailing and there were many challenges for the highly dedicated and professional teams of architects, designers, engineers, builders and operators.
 However, to much acclaim, the Tower finally opened in October 2005.

-The Tower’s structural engineering is extremely complex, its complicated shape and design required many mind bending geometric calculations and not least, before the Tower was built, the space it now occupies was sea!
+A proposal for a ‘Millennium Tower’ was approved by the Millennium Commission.
+The Tower’s structural engineering is extremely complex, its complicated shape and design required many mind bending geometric calculations.
+Not least, before the Tower was built, the space it occupies now was simply sea!